 4 Sea Love Sea Salt Co.BurgawSee on map

 Made directly from ocean water taken during high tide in Wrightsville Beach, Sea Love Sea Salt’s finishing salt is sustainably produced and undergoes little processing.
 Culinary sea salts sporting flavors such as Sriracha, rosemary and dill pickle are available for purchase online, and you can find them in various stores and restaurants (look for Sea Love Salt Co.-lined margarita glasses!) across our state.
 All tours last 2-3 hours and conclude with a tasting of its finishing salt.
 Pro tip: There’s no onsite restroom, so stop by one of the fast food locations beforehand at the exit a few minutes from the farm.
-Also of note: The salthouse is being renovated from mid-May through mid-June, so it will be low on product during that time.

 Take a tour: Contact them to request a visit – they are flexible and able to accommodate most dates.